 Back to school work book.pdf - An excellent resource to work through at home ahead of children returning in September

 The Government have announced a third national lockdown would begin on Wednesday 6th January 2021 and that schools should close to all but key/critical workers and children deemed vulnerable.

 Detailed below are some of the key details of the arrangements that parents need to be aware of for those eligible and offered provision following the Government's directive to switch to remote education and for schools to offer key worker / vulnerable provision only.
 The full arrangements are detailed in the agreement, a link to which is found here: January 2021 re-opening for key workers.

 In order to promote social distancing and reduce gathering of larger numbers of people, we will be operating staggered drop-off and collection times as detailed below.
 Please support us by:

 - Ensuring prompt drop-off and collection within the defined windows.

-- Limiting the number of parents collecting your child, adhering to 1 adult per child wherever possible.
+- Limiting the number of parents collecting your child, adhering to 1 adult per child only.

 - Understanding that for the foreseeable future, there will be restrictions regarding parents accessing the school site.

 Rec, Y1 and Y2: 8.55 and then 2.55 with the exception of Friday when it is 12.15